 The grouped vertical bar graph shows the self-assessed health status for people who had not experienced homelessness as well as for those who had experienced homelessness in the past.
 The graph shows that there was a higher proportion of individuals reporting a long-term health condition, a mental health condition or disability amongst those who had experienced homelessness in the past compared with those who had not experienced homelessness.

 Figure 1 data table (124KB XLSX)

-In 2018–19, around 33,000 clients of SHS who were homeless when they first presented to an SHS agency for assistance identified health-related reasons for seeking support, with around 1 in 10 (11%) of these identifying medical issues as a reason for seeking assistance.
+In 2019–20, around 35,000 clients of SHS who were homeless when they first presented to a SHS agency for assistance identified health-related reasons for seeking support.
+Around 1 in 10 (11%) clients presenting as homeless identified medical issues as a reason for seeking assistance.
 Some people had more than 1 health-related reason for seeking support (Figure 2):

 The stacked vertical bar graph shows the number of male and female clients who were homeless at first presentation to a specialist homelessness service by health related reasons for seeking assistance.
-The most common health related reason for seeking assistance was mental health issues, followed by medical issues, problematic drug or substance use and problematic alcohol use.
-In each instance each of these issues was more common for males than for females.
+For both males and females, the most common health related reason for seeking assistance was mental health issues, followed by medical issues, problematic drug or substance use and problematic alcohol use.
+These reasons for seeking assistance were more commonly reported for males than females except for mental health issues.